CTSyn: A Foundation Model for Cross Tabular Data Generation: Computation

-The experiments are performed on a Amazon AWS EC2 g5.4xlarge instance with an A10G tensor core GPU, 24 GB GPU Memory, 64GB RAM.
-The pre-training time is 24.5 hours for aggregator and decoders and 4 hrs for conditional diffusion model.
-The average fine-tuning time of conditional diffusion model is 6 minutes.
+Our training are completed on an Amazon AWS g5.12xlarge instance, with 192 GB system memory, 4 Nvidia A10G GPU with $4\times24$ GB GPU memory.
+The pre-training time of CTSyn, GReaT and TabSyn are shown in the table~\ref{tab:training_time}.